-Astroblastomas are rare glial tumours usually found in the cerebral hemispheres of young adults and children.
+Astroblastomas are rare glial tumors usually found in the cerebral hemispheres of young adults and children.

 They occur at all ages range from early childhood to 6th decade but are most commonly seen in children, adolescents, and young adults with a mean age between 10-30 years 2,5.
 A female predilection has been suggested in some reports 5.

-Astroblastomas, along with choroid gliomas of the third ventricle and angiocentric gliomas, are grouped as other neuroepithelial tumours in the current (2016) version of the WHO classification of CNS tumours 5.
+Astroblastomas, along with choroid gliomas of the third ventricle and angiocentric gliomas, are grouped as other neuroepithelial tumors in the current (2016) version of the WHO classification of CNS tumors 5.

-They have not yet been given a WHO grade, but do have a range of histological appearance and biological behaviour ranging from relatively indolent (astroblastoma) to aggressive (anaplastic or malignant astroblastoma) 4,5.
+They have not yet been given a WHO grade, but do have a range of histological appearance and biological behavior ranging from relatively indolent (astroblastoma) to aggressive (anaplastic or malignant astroblastoma) 4,5.

 They are well-demarcated masses with areas of cystic degeneration and necrosis giving it a bubbly appearance.
-Haemorrhage and adjacent brain infiltration are rare.
+Hemorrhage and adjacent brain infiltration are rare.